LDSSA/batch7-students/guides/github.md

 1. Create a new **private** _GitHub_ repository called *batch7-workspace*, see [Creating a new repository](https://help.github.com/en/articles/creating-a-new-repository).
 :warning: The repo **MUST** be named *batch7-workspace*!
-If you name it anything else, you will be unable to submit any of your work!
+If you name it anything else, you will be unable to submit any of your work for grading.

     1. You need to explicitly select **Private** - This is your work and you will be graded on it, so it should not be open to the world while you are working on it.
     1. Initialize with a README.